NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

   <source src="interactions/interaction_1.mov" type="video/mp4">
 </video>

+**We tried to embed the videos into this section, however, Github does not seem to be rendering the videos properly.
+You can see a screenshot of what the VSCode preview looks like in Part F.**

 **Please note that no AI tools were used for this part of the lab.**

 ## Part E. Costume the device